semiologic/sem-unfancy-quote/readme.txt

 The unfancy quote plugin for WordPress lets you override WordPress' quote fancification.
 Curly quotes in the wrong direction and broken code because of curly quotes will be a thing of the past.

+Note: This functionality has been mostly fixed since WordPress 2.7.

 == Installation ==